Okryu-gwan: Building and location

 Okryu-gwan is located on the bank of the Taedong River, between Moran Hill and the Okryu Bridge.
 It is a large building, and can seat up to 2,000 patrons, which Lankov described as reflecting "a penchant for large-scale eateries ... common to all Communist regimes".
 The building is distinguished by its traditional architecture and curved green roofs.
 The building is divided into a main area and two wings, with a total floor area of 12000 sqm.
-The stairs are made of granite from Ryonggang, South Pyongan.
+The stairs are made of granite from Ryonggang, South Pyongan Province.
 According to the North's official Korean Central News Agency, the building was renovated in 2008.

 Ahn Young-gi, who supervised the original design and construction of the restaurant, was soon after dispatched to South Korea as a spy, and spent 38 years in prison there before being repatriated to North Korea in 2000 along with 62 other unconverted long-term prisoners.
-He returned home to a hero's welcome, even receiving a personal congratulations from Kim Jong-il on the occasion of his 80th birthday in 2009.
+He returned home to a hero's welcome, even receiving a personal congratulations from Kim Jong Il on the occasion of his 80th birthday in 2009.

 Cuisine

 Okryu-gwan is famous for its raengmyŏn, Pyongyang-style cold noodles.
 The restaurant sends research teams into the North Korean countryside to collect data on Korean cuisine and introduce new recipes.
-Other dishes that the KCNA reports are served at Okryu-gwan include gray mullet soup with boiled rice, beef rib soup, green bean pancake, sinsollo (a soup made from various ingredients including meat, fish, vegetable, pine nuts, gingko nuts, and mushrooms).
+Other dishes that the KCNA reports are served at Okryu-gwan include gray mullet soup with boiled rice, beef rib soup, green bean pancake, and sinsollo (a soup made from various ingredients including meat, fish, vegetable, pine nuts, gingko nuts, and mushrooms).